Cell Expressions

 rethrown when the cell’s value is referenced.
 This allows exceptions

-to be handled using try
+to be handled using try and except inside computed cells.

 import live_cells as lc